 Error 3 — Alcohol wipe timing: Swab the vial septum, then wait a full 30 seconds before inserting the needle.
 Residual isopropyl alcohol on the stopper directly denatures peptide chains on contact.
 This is not theoretical — peptide chemists have documented 5-10% activity loss from alcohol contamination alone.

-Ourovia recommendation: Label every vial with the reconstitution date and concentration using a lab sticker.
-Pre-fill 0.3 mL precision transfer instruments for multi-parameter protocols to reduce septum punctures — each puncture introduces approximately 0.1 µL of contamination risk.
+Ourovia research note: Label every vial with the reconstitution date and concentration using a lab sticker.
+Pre-fill 0.3 mL precision transfer instruments for multi-parameter research workflows to reduce septum punctures — each puncture introduces approximately 0.1 µL of contamination risk.
 Store pre-filled transfer instruments at 2–8°C and use within 48 hours.